What We Do

 The American Talent Initiative will focus on three major areas of activity:

-- A sustained national campaign to raise public and private sector awareness about the incredible talent in low-income communities and create momentum among higher education leaders to act on improving access and success for lower-income students.
+- A sustained national campaign to raise public and private sector awareness about the incredible talent in low- and moderate-income communities and create momentum among higher education leaders to act on improving access and success for lower-income students.

 - Setting aspirational, measurable goals, including the endorsement of the shared national target of 50,000 additional lower-income students by 2025 and sustaining that increase thereafter.
 Members will set individualized goals with a focus on:

 - Recruiting students from diverse socioeconomic backgrounds through robust outreach;